bigalv69/modules/INSTALL.rst

 .. instopt:: --enable-new-features

  Enable all new features that are disabled by default due to the substantial behavior changes they imply on Modules 5.
-This option is equivalent to the cumulative use of :instopt:`--with-abort-on-error=load:ml:reload:switch<--with-abort-on-error>`.
- (default=no)
+This option does not enable other configuration option currently. (default=no)

  .. only:: html